Dhanexh/Backend_Traini8_Dhanesh_/README.md

 # **Training Center**

-This is a Springboot Project for running the Traini8 MVP, that manages a registry of government-funded training centers.
+This is a Springboot Project for running the application, that manages a registry of government-funded training centers.

 ### **Project Structure**